 -

-For Off-Page Connector: Bind-Build (how to match pairs), Bind-Method (Tag matching, Direct point link, or One-way flow)
+For Off-Page Connector: Bind Build (how to match pairs), Bind Method (Match, Point, or One-Way)

 -